berkbatu/image-classif-pretrained-nns/README.md

 ## Image Classification Examples with Pretrained Neural Nets

 In this repo, I'm trying out a Neural Nets to try and classify several images.
-The variety of NNs will increase over time.
+The variety of NNs and methods will increase over time.
 For now I'm using models from Keras, such as VGG16, VGG19 which have high accuracy in the ImageNet dataset.

 ### Getting Started